hours of video

 Remember that misplaced emotional attachment kills companies.
 Instead of emotionally attaching to a specific product, you're going to focus your energy where it's most efficient: achieving the emotion that is driving your entrepreneurial journey.

 (Wanna know a secret?
-The reason your starting a company isn't to achieve your victory.
+The reason you're starting a company isn't to achieve your victory.
 You're starting a company to achieve the emotion you think the victory will give you.)

 Congratulations!
 You have your victory.